Student voice

 Find out more about being a Rep

-Student Quality Panel Member
+Student Quality Consultant

 If you care about student voice, the quality of learning and teaching at the University, and are interested in seeing how decisions are made about courses behind the scenes, this paid opportunity could be for you.